guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 - Produces significantly smaller final images
 - Can be much faster than builder pattern while being less fragile
 - Can produce extremely secure images by discarding unnecessary dependencies.
+##### <span style="color: #689d6a">Docker in Docker</span>

+if the app needs to interact wit hthe Docker engine itslef running containerized test suites creating or managing containers fro mtithin containerized apps emulating entire platforms as contaienrs

+Docker in docker ins managing container created by Docker within a docker container

+two ways to create a container that will create other containers:
+ - install Docker engine within the container
+    issues: cgroup mounting
+			- overlay filesystem incompatibilities
+			- containers inscessible outside of parent container
+ - mount Docker's UNIX docket on the contaner to a file whitin a container and isntall just a Docker client

+ configurahe containe to communicate with the exixtign DOcker engine and create containers from it. this is done by mouting the UNIX socket use by teh DOcker eingine to the container --> it will create contianer directly from wheve the Docker engine is running.

+To do pure Docker "in" Docker, is best to do with sysbox sysbox is container runtime that makes it realyy easy to run Docker whithin Docker. it does this through a special runtime that hanldes all of the details of creating and managing contaienr within a container.

+Create the container
+docker run --rm -v /var/run/docker.sock:/var/run/docker.sock --entrypoint bash -i -t my-image

+Check the communication with docker engine curl --unix-socket /var/run/docker.sock http://anything/containers/json

+install docker client
+curl -L get.docker.io | bash

+create a new container
+docker run --rm my-image

+limitations
+ One disadvantage of this approach is that we can see other containers, volumes, networks and other resources managed by the Docker engine we're sharing.
+We can also use those resources from within this container.

+ However, the much bigger limitation that you'll run into more often is with mounted volumes

+ Docker assumes that any file that is bind mounted that doesn't exist on the host gets created as a directory on the host because we're sharing the Docker engine's Unix socket with this container, it's using the context of the machine that's running the Docker engine, not the context of our container.

+ the workarond docker volumes

+ create the volume
+  docker volume create temp

+ create child container
+  docker container create -v temp:/tmp alpine

+ copy the directory /app into the volume
+	docker cp /app ID:/tmp/app

+ start the child container
+	docker run --rm -it -v temp:/tmp alpine
 ##### <span style="color: #689d6a">Docker Compose</span>

 Docker compose is a tool for defining and running multi-container Docker applications.
 It allows to define an entire stack, including services, networks, and volumes with a single configuration file and then a set of orchestration commands to start all those services.